 May You Have Lots To Do In Brighton - Part 1

-Brighton Tattoo Convention, The Brighton Centre - 1st May
+Brighton Tattoo Convention, The Brighton Centre - 13th-14th May

 Another of the London to Brighton runs, see’s commercial vehicles which are 20 or more years of age gather along Madeira Drive for perhaps the best display in the run calendar.
 As is tradition the vehicles will make their way from London, finishing at Marine Parade where around 200 of these historic work horses will be on display.
 From fire engines to steam wagons, from some of the famous names of the British motoring manufacturing past and present such as Bristol, Austin, Morris, Dennis and Leyland.
 This is your toy box brought to life and a great event for young and old.

 Hove Lawns plays host to the UK’s largest food and drink festival with visitors from all over the area coming to indulge in a celebration of culinary delights.
-The festival is bigger than ever with live tutorials from top chefs, the best local food & drink, stalls and entertainment, it’s a real treat for all of your senses.
-With live cooking demonstrations throughout the weekend.
+The festival is bigger than ever with live tutorials from top chefs, various theatres with food and drink demos and you can meet the Bake Off winners plus the best local food & drink, stalls and entertainment.
+It’s a real treat for all of your senses.
+With live music and an additional Wellness Zone with nutrition advice and yoga and mindfulness classes throughout the weekend.
 Travel the cuisines of the world in the street food avenue or try your hand a drinks master class or just enjoy some of the best food and drink sat back watching the live entertainment.
-With a Vintage Tea Tent, BBQ arena, Chilli Eating Contest and more, there’s something for everyone.
-Adult tickets start from £14 and are available online.
+With a pop up restaurants and more, there’s something for everyone.
+Tickets are available online.http://foodiesfestival.com/food-and-drink/

 Artists Open Houses Festival 2016 - 1st to 30th May